Pump House Gallery, Battersea Park, 2017

-A stile directs you, taking you back to the path, to an exit or an entrance.
-Finding a stile when you are feeling lost or unsure of the path is the source of a huge relief of tension.
-Representing a crossing point, with positive purpose; stiles are there to help, they are there to facilitate movement between spaces, and by design, are two way.
+The artwork, Cheap Laughs, is an up scaled version of a stile.
+Stiles direct you, taking you back to the path, to an exit or an entrance.
+Finding a stile when you are feeling lost or unsure of the way is the source of a huge relief of tension.
+Representing a crossing point, with positive purpose; stiles are there to help, they are there to facilitate movement between spaces, and, by design, are two way.
 The work represents a form of hospitality in the landscape, something worth highlighting at a time when rights to move freely within the EU and beyond are in the process of being taken away.

-The works title is in reference to the 'Ha ha' a ditch dug around wealthy country estates in order to give the illusion of endlessness whilst providing the functionality of preventing livestock entering in to the estate.
-Cheap Laughs (the stile) is the more economical version of the Ha ha.
+The title Cheap Laughs has two readings; the potential for the work to generate a few laughs for those who climb it and for those who watch, and also in reference to the 'Ha Ha', a ditch dug around wealthy country estates in order to give the illusion of endlessness whilst providing the functionality of preventing livestock entering in to the estate.
+Cheap Laughs (the stile) is the more economical and helpful version of the Ha Ha.